 Speaker 1: (00:01)

-A look at how the Navy is handling this phase of the pandemic and the threat acing Monarch butterflies that's ahead on midday edition Football fans are still buzzing after an exciting and memorable weekend of NFL playoff games.
+Football fans are still buzzing after an exciting and memorable weekend of NFL playoff games.
 One team that was not involved in any of those games was the chargers and one city that definitely wasn't was San Diego.
-The chargers left town for Los Angeles back in 2017 here's then San Diego mayor Kevin Faulkner the day, the team announced they were leaving San Diego.
+The chargers left town for Los Angeles back in 2017.
+Here's then San Diego may Kevin Faulkner the day, the team, they were leaving San Diego.
 After 56 years,

 San Diego didn't lose the chargers.
 The chargers just lost San Diego.
 They're losing out on our strong marketplace.
 They're losing out on our unmatched quality of life.
 And probably most importantly, they're losing out on 56 years of dedication of loyalty of family.

-I think the, uh, plaintiffs, uh, attorneys led their complaint with that quote because it's so, uh, aptly summarized is their allegations, which are that neither the chargers or the NFL and the other team owners satisfied the league relocation rules.
-One of the rules in the relocation policy states that the team has to not be, uh, financially viable in the, in the market it's choosing to leave.
-So it can't be profitable and make a legitimate argument for leaving a, a city according to the league's own relocation policy.
-So the plaintiff's attorneys are using that as exhibit a and in the alleged bad faith negotiations with city.
+I think the, uh, plaintiff's, uh, attorneys led their complaint with that quote because it's so, uh, aply summarizes their allegations, which are that neither the chargers or the NFL and the other team owners satisfied the league relocation rules.
+One of the rules in the relocation policy states that the team has to not be, uh, financially viable in the, in the market.
+It's choosing to leave the, so it can't be profitable and make a legitimate argument for leaving a, a city according to the league's own relocation policy.
+So the plaintiff's attorneys are using that as exhibit a in, in the alleged bad faith negotiations with the city.
 And remind

 Us again, what led the chargers to leave San Diego?